Ingredients include: potatoes, canola oil, carrots, green beans, bread crumbs, peppers, corn…..

 One burger has 140 calories.

-HOW TO COOK : These are fully cooked but you still need to brown them.
+HOW TO COOK : These are already fully cooked however you still need to brown them up before eating them.
 Cook them in a skillet for 3-4 minutes per side in a little butter and oil until they look golden brown and delicious.
 They should get nice and crispy looking on the outside.
 The crispy texture makes these.
-Don’t microwave them as they will not get crispy.

 I think they needed a little something to them to jazz them up.
 I think you will want some kind of sauce with these.
 Maybe Sriracha or Peri-peri sauce.
 Zhough.
 Bomba.
 Magnifisauce.
 At the very least I would add a little garlic or even garlic powder on these if you make them.
 The thing that perked this up a little bit for me was putting on a little TJ’s TAMARIND SAUCE, basically a tamarind chutney sauce.
 Perhaps some CHILE CRISP would be good for these?